larspensjo/Logonaut/doc/AvalonEditScraped.md

 **Internal Insights:**

 *   The `TextEditor` is the main user-facing control.
-It primarily acts as a container for a `ScrollViewer` which in turn hosts the `TextArea`.
+It primarily acts as a container for a `ScrollViewer` (often named `PART_ScrollViewer` in the default template) which in turn hosts the `TextArea`.
 *   Most editing and rendering logic resides within the `TextArea` and its contained `TextView`.
 *   It manages the installation and switching of the `HighlightingColorizer` based on the `SyntaxHighlighting` property.
 *   Handles focus management, forwarding focus to the internal `TextArea`.
 *   Connects the `IsModified` property to the `UndoStack`'s `IsOriginalFile` state.
-*   Manages the visibility of the `LineNumberMargin` based on the `ShowLineNumbers` property.
+*   Manages the visibility of the `LineNumberMargin` based on the `ShowLineNumbers` property by adding/removing it from `TextArea.LeftMargins`.
+*   **Customizing Layout (e.g., adding an Overview Ruler):** To add UI elements alongside the `TextArea` but *within* the scrollable area (conceptually), or elements positioned where the standard scrollbars are, you typically need to **modify the `ControlTemplate` of the `TextEditor`**.
+This allows you to rearrange the internal `ScrollViewer` and add sibling elements (like a custom overview ruler control) next to it, potentially hiding the default scrollbars (`VerticalScrollBarVisibility="Hidden"`) and binding your custom element to the `ScrollViewer`'s state.

 ### Interface: `ITextEditorComponent`